cenggel/cordova-loader/README.md

 ## Introduction

 Cordova Loader makes it easy to use Cordova with remotely served mobile applications.
-The compiler interprets the provided Cordova project directory and compiles the assets into minified, platform-specific, versioned JavaScript which is stored in memory.
+The compiler interprets the provided Cordova project directory and compiles the assets into minified, platform-specific, versioned JavaScript which is loaded into memory and stored in versioned directories for production use / bundling.
 When the client loads, it automatically pulls in the platform-specific cordova code for that device.
 The Cordova API can be used the same as it is in the Cordova documentation.
 Cordova Loader was built for use in Meteor but will soon be able to be used by any Javascript/Node.js applcation.
 Enjoy!

 ![demo](https://raw.githubusercontent.com/andrewreedy/cordova-loader/master/screenshot.png)